tinzyyy/SCM_PharmaAtm/README.md

 `addFunds:` A function that allows users to deposit funds into the ATM.
 It takes an amount parameter and adds it to the ATM's balance.

-`pay:` This function enables users to withdraw funds from the ATM.
+`pay:` This function enables users to pay medicine from the ATM.
 It deducts the specified amount from the ATM's balance and transfers it to the user.

 `getBalance:` A function that retrieves the current balance of the ATM.